 - 1 ⅔ cup (4 dl) white vinegar

 - ½ cup (1.2 dl) unfiltered apple cider

 - 1 tbsp.
 Stevia

-Wash the cucumber and remove the outer peel of the onion
+Wash the cucumber.
+Remove the outer peel of the onion.

-Slice cucumber and onion into paper-thin slices using a straight slicer.
-You can also use a very sharp knife, but the slices need to be REALLY thin
+Thinly slice the cucumber and onion using a mandolin slicer.
+You can also use a very sharp knife, but the slices need to be REALLY thin.

-Place cucumber, onions and dill in a big bowl
+Place cucumber, onion, and dill in a big bowl.

 Join the Newsletter

 Never miss a post!
 Subscribe to my newsletter.